Why Is Having a BSN in Nursing Important? It Offers Opportunity.

 Earning a BSN degree from Madonna University sets you up for more opportunities in the future, whether you plan to enter the workforce or use your BSN to earn an advanced nursing degree.

 Earning your BSN may only be the first step on your nursing journey.
-If you feel the call to continue your nursing education after completing the Madonna ABSN program, learn how to become a nurse practitioner.
+If you feel the call to continue your nursing education after completing the Madonna ABSN program, check out this blog on how to leverage your experience to become a nurse practitioner.

 A BSN Is Expected